 Eat out at The Catherine Wheel and The Lord Nelson, both Cotswold-stone pubs with real ale, great food and roaring fires.
 Overdose on quaint at The Quarryman’s Arms, or take a terrace seat at the Gladstone Arms for crisp belly pork or confit duck leg.
 Or go full fancy pants for glittering cuisine at Bath’s Michelin-starred The Olive Tree or an amazing food adventure at Menu Gordon Jones.

 These aren’t bedrooms, they’re full-on retreats.
 Enjoy themed, quirky bedrooms replete with four-posters, raised baths and funky décor.
 Pick the room that’s got you written all over it.
-Fossecombe House sleeps 29 in eight bedrooms.
+The House in the Shoe sleeps 29 in eight bedrooms.

-Bedroom one, “Tranquillity bedroom” offers either a super king or twins, thanks to the wonder of zip-and-link.
+Bedroom one, “The Profumo Affair bedroom” offers either a super king or twins, thanks to the wonder of zip-and-link.

-Bedroom three, “The Serengeti bedroom”, you’ve got a zip-and-link super king and a large sofa bed, sleeps 4.
+Bedroom three, “Serengeti”, you’ve got a zip-and-link super king and a large sofa bed, sleeps 4.

-Bedroom four, “The Hacienda bedroom” is a large room with en-suite, with super king and large sofa bed, sleeps four.
+Bedroom four, “Hacienda” is a large room with en-suite, with super king and large sofa bed, sleeps four.

-Bedroom five, “Old Macferdens lair” has a super king four poster with a large double sofa bed and an en-suite bathroom, sleeps 4.
+Bedroom five, “McFardens Lair” has a super king four poster with a large double sofa bed and an en-suite bathroom, sleeps 4.

-Bedroom six, “New York, New York”, has a zip-and-link kingsize double and a triple bed, sleeps 5.
+Bedroom six, “Urban Hideaway”, has a zip-and-link kingsize double and a triple bunk bed, sleeps 5.